Henry Holland (architect): Later work

 The Prince of Wales's brother Prince Frederick, Duke of York and Albany commissioned Holland to extend Dover House (then called York House), and work started in 1788.
-He designed the facade to Whitehall with its portico and behind it the circular domed vestibule 40 feet in diameter with an inner ring of eight scagliola Doric columns.
+He designed the Whitehall façade with its portico and behind it the circular domed vestibule 40 feet in diameter with an inner ring of eight scagliola Doric columns.

 In 1785 George Spencer, 2nd Earl Spencer entrusted Holland with the remodelling of his country house Althorp.
 The exterior was encased in white Mathematical tiles to hide the unfashionable red brick and he added the four Corinthian pilasters to the entrance front.
 He also added the corridors to the wings.
 Several interiors are by Holland: the Library, Billiard Room and the South Drawing Room.
 He also remodelled the Picture Gallery.